SMC4

 Structural maintenance of chromosomes protein 4 (SMC-4) also known as chromosome-associated polypeptide C (CAP-C) or XCAP-C homolog is a protein that in humans is encoded by the SMC4 gene.
-SMC-4 is a core subunit of condensin I and II, large protein complexes involved in chromosome condensation.
+SMC-4 is a core subunit of condensin I and II, large protein complexes involved in high order chromosome organization, including condensation and segregation.
+SMC-4 protein is commonly associated with the SMC-2 protein, another protein complex within the SMC protein family.
+SMC-4 dimerizes with SMC-2, creating the flexible and dynamic structure of the condensin holocomplex.
+An over-expression of the SMC-4 protein is shown to impact carcinogenesis.